Brucephalus/Textbooks/README.md

-This is a collection of guides written by ChatGPT.
-Starting with the release of 4o, ChatGPT is surprisingly adept at summarizing information.
-I am using this tool to assemble high-level literature reviews.
+A recent project is to assemble high-level texts explaining the basics of some socially important skills.